 Basil Cardamom White Chocolate Chantilly!
 This lethally rich, sweet and airy petite sized dessert which leaves you wanting more.
 A light dessert that takes care of your sugar craving 😜

 Cardamom – Sweet, aromatic spice with a camphorous lemony undertone.

 White chocolate – It’s actually not chocolate, yet it’s called chocolate.
 It has more milk solids, sugar and flavoring than cocoa butter, plus no chocolate liquor (that explains the ivory color).

 This was never my favorite and never will be.
 Well, don’t ask me why I bought it.
 Actually I was experimenting chocolates.
 The first time I tasted white chocolate was decades ago.
 It was a milky bar from Nestle.
 That was the first and the last time I sank my tooth into one.
 It was plain…Blonde

 The other day hubby and I went grocery shopping to Whole Foods Market.
 I chanced upon a small pack of Callebaut white chocolate.
 I thought after all it’s Barry Callebaut, one of world’s best chocolates.
 Hence, the took the plunge to try it.
-We returned home, I sampled a small piece and grimaced my face in displeasure.
+We returned home, I sampled a small piece and grimaced in displeasure.
 It was the same taste I had in my taste buds years ago when I bit that milky bar.
 That’s when I decided that white chocolate is not for me.
 I had to do something with it and thought of spicing up the white thing with some aromatic spices to get rid of the milky taste by lightening the texture with whipped cream.
 That’s how ‘Basil Cardamom infused White Chocolate Chantilly’ came into being and hit the blog.